timpritlove/prittag/Readme.md

 - album
 - album artist
 - artist
-- cd number
 - comment
 - composer
 - date
+- disk
 - genre
 - lyrics
-- number of cds
+- number of disks
 - number of tracks
 - title
-- track number
+- track

 Additionally it can add a albumart (cover) to them.